 Wang got pretty good, but the government stopped recruiting new members for the band, leaving Wang hopeless, scared, destined to go to the rural labor camps.

-Turns out Wang staved off deportation for just long enough: The dictator died in 1976, and schools were reopened to teens in China after that.
+Turns out Wang staved off deportation for just long enough: In 1976, schools were reopened to teens in China after that.